-Viola discusses his earliest childhood memories of growing up in Queens, NY; his education and work.
+Viola discusses his earliest childhood memories of growing up in Queens, N.Y.; his education and work.
 He recalls Jack Nelson, composer David Tudor, David Ross at the Everson Museum, Syracuse, NY, Nam June Paik, Mario Merz and Vito Acconci, and Kira Perov and other artists.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.

+Funding for this interview provided by the Pasadena Art Alliance.
 Funding for the digital preservation of this interview was provided by a grant from the Save America's Treasures Program of the National Park Service.